SOS incident

-The SOS incident occurred in Mount Asahidake in Daisetsuzan National Park in Japan in 1989.
+The SOS incident occurred in Mount Asahi in Daisetsuzan National Park in Japan in 1989.
 Two lost mountaineers were located and rescued after search teams spotted a large SOS message built from fallen birch logs, but the mountaineers had not created this message, which was determined to have been in place since at least 1987.
-After returning to search the area for more missing people the next day, police found skeletal remains determined to belong to a female in the area, in addition to personal belongings — including an ID (belonging to Kenji Iwamura, missing since 1984), 2 cameras, a notebook, and a tape recorder featuring a distressed man calling for help — of a presumed-male hiker found stuffed into a tree root not far from the sign.
-It is still not known who constructed it.
+After returning to search the area for more missing people the next day, police found skeletal remains in the vicinity (initially determined to belong to a female) in addition to personal belongings of a presumed-male hiker found stuffed into a tree root not far from the sign.
+The items included an ID (belonging to Kenji Iwamura, a man who had been missing since 1984), 2 cameras, a notebook, and a tape recorder with tapes featuring a distressed man calling for help.
+It is still not known who constructed the sign.

 Background

-On the afternoon of 24 July 1989, on the path from Mount Kurodake to Mount Asahidake of Daisetsuzan National Park, two Tokyo men were lost after mountaineering.
-While going through the climbing route, they deviated down mount Asahidake, south towards the Chubetsugawa river.
+On the afternoon of 24 July 1989, on the path from Mount Kurodake to Mount Asahi of Daisetsuzan National Park, two Tokyo men were lost after mountaineering.
+While going through the climbing route, they deviated down Mount Asahi, south towards the Chubetsu river.
 The Hokkaido police searched in a helicopter and ended up finding a giant SOS sign made of 19 birch trees, each roughly 5 meters long.
-It was built by stacking cut down birch trees.
+It was built by stacking felled birch trees.
 The two missing people were soon safely rescued 2–3 km north from the sign.